 Many people visiting HOLLAND are completely unaware of how brilliant Rotterdam is.
-Amsterdam steals the limelight again and again with its old buildings, rather canals and party reputation.
+Amsterdam steals the limelight again and again with its old buildings, rather canals, and party reputation.
 Rotterdam is normally ignored, seen as the less thrilling little sister town.
 This couldn’t be further from the reality and for me, Rotterdam is among the finest cities in holland!
 Here you can find what are the best things to see and do in Rotterdam for a day.

 You will most likely arrive in Rotterdam at the Centraal Station, the main railway station in the town.
-Circumstances of the art building, it was originally produced in 1957 and recently entirely overhauled into an ultra modern design and style that will give you a concept of what things to expect of 1 of the coolest cities in Europe.
-The brand new station setting up was officially opened up in 2014.
+Circumstances of the art building, it was originally produced in 1957.
+Recently it is entirely overhauled into an ultra-modern design and style that will give you a concept of what things to expect of 1 of the coolest cities in Europe.
+The brand new station set up was officially opened up in 2014.

 The Erasmusbrug or Erasmus Bridge links the northern and southern parts of Rotterdam.
-It’s an 800-metre very long suspension bridge with a pylon that is 139 metres large and it’s secured by 40 cables.
+It’s an 800-meter very long suspension bridge with a pylon that is 139 meters large and it’s secured by 40 cables.
 It’s the shape of the pylon that has offered the bridge the nickname of ‘The Swan’.

 It has become an icon of the town, so it is crucial on your list of what things to see found in Rotterdam in a single day.
 Cross it by walking to get the total scale of it and you will also get some good wonderful angles for your photos.

-Rotterdam was just about destroyed found in WWII, which implies that the historic centre has disappeared.
-This has given the city the possibility to reinvent itself, which has done within an amazing way, nonetheless it means that the older Rotterdam in no more there.
+Rotterdam was just about destroyed found in WWII, which implies that the historic center has disappeared.
+This has given the city the possibility to reinvent itself, which has been done in an amazing way, nonetheless, it means that the older Rotterdam is no more there.
 Or is normally it…?

-Whenever I go to a new destination, I usually try and visit a local industry, and Rotterdam was of course not any exception.
-Markthal was built-in 2014 to replace the original open air market, so it’s pretty new, nonetheless it is a market with a difference.
-It’s not only a bit of striking architecture, it is also innovative, combining the utilization of market with luxury apartments.
+Whenever I go to a new destination, I usually try and visit local industry, and Rotterdam was of course not any exception.
+Markthal was built in 2014 to replace the original open-air market, so it’s pretty new, nonetheless, it is a market with a difference.
+It’s not only a bit of striking architecture, it is also innovative, combining the utilization of the market with luxury apartments.
 The horseshoe condition that works as a cover for this exciting market contains 228 apartments.

 Once you are inside, you can be wowed by the ‘world’s largest painting’.
 The artwork that addresses the ceiling is named the ‘Horn of Lots’.
 Some people make reference to the Markthal as the Dutch type of the Sistine Chapel, and you may see why once you walk in.